 JOSEPH HOUSE CLOTHING BANK for recent refugees coming to Cleveland

-The following items are needed for families as they make a fresh start in their own apartments; soaps, cleaning supplies, foil, wax paper, lunch bags, toilet paper, sponges, new kitchen towels, hot pads as well as personal hygiene products for teen girls and women.
+The following items are needed for families as they make a fresh start in their own apartments.

 MEN’S SHELTER AT 2100 LAKESIDE

-COLLECTION BASKETS CAN BE FOUND IN THE FAIRMOUNT HALL
+DURRING THIS EVENT COLLECTION BASKETS, CAN BE FOUND IN THE FAIRMOUNT HALL

 Each year we participate in the Run/Walk for Hunger which is the Hunger Network of Greater Cleveland’s signature event taking place each May to raise funds and awareness to fight local hunger in Greater Cleveland.

-2017 will mark the 29th Annual Run/Walk for Hunger, and we hope you will join us as we get fit to fight hunger!
+2018 marked the 30th Annual Run/Walk for Hunger, and we hope you will join us as we get fit to fight hunger!

 WHEN?
-The Run/Walk for Hunger will take place on Saturday, May, 13, 2017 at the Great Lakes Science Center.
-Late Registration opens at 8:15 a.m.
-Our Run/Walk for Hunger Kick-Off Celebration hosted by Cleveland 19 News begins at 9:00 AM with breakfast, entertainment and more!
+The Run/Walk for Hunger took place on Saturday, May 12, 2018, at the Great Lakes Science Center.
+Late Registration opened at 8:15 a.m.
+Our Run/Walk for Hunger Kick-Off Celebration began at 9:00 AM with breakfast, entertainment and more!

 WHY RUN/WALK?
-The Hunger Network distributes over 75% of the emergency food in Greater Cleveland.
-Over 60,000 people receive emergency food at one of the Network’s hunger centers and hot meal sites each month and 41% of those served are children.
-Every $1 raised at the Run/Walk for Hunger can be leveraged to provide 4 nutritious meals to feed those in need!
+The Hunger Network distributes the largest amount of emergency food in Greater Cleveland.
+Over 45,000 people receive emergency food at one of the Network’s hunger centers or hot meal sites each month and 31% of those served are children.
+Every $1 raised at the Run/Walk for Hunger can be leveraged to provide 4 nutritious meals!

-OUR PARTICIPANTS Over 2,000 individual walkers and teams of 10 or more participate each year to help raise money in an effort to stomp out hunger right here in Greater Cleveland.
+OUR PARTICIPANTS Over 2,000 individual walkers and teams of 10 or more participants each year to help raise money in an effort to stomp out hunger right here in Greater Cleveland.
 Walkers who raise $30 or more earn an official Run/Walk for Hunger T-Shirt.
-Prizes will be awarded to top fundraiser teams, individuals and fastest runners.
+Prizes will be awarded to top fundraiser teams, individuals, and fastest runners.

 The mission of the Hunger Network of Greater Cleveland is to reduce hunger by providing food and linkages to other vital services for hungry people, especially children and families, and by actively participating in a coordinated community response to people in need.